Skip to main content

 As soon as a test case (that is assigned to current user) is selected for execution, a timer would start to show the time spent while testing current test case, and it will continue to show and increment the time elapsed every second until :

-• If there are steps and step-wise run is enabled then the status for all the steps in test case are not set and you are automatically taken to next test case
+• The status for all the steps in test case are not set (if step-wise run is enabled) and you are automatically taken to next test case

-• If there are no steps or step-wise run is disabled and you have set status for entire test case and you are automatically taken to next test case
+• You have set status for entire test case and you are automatically taken to next test case (If there are no steps or step-wise run is disabled)

 • You manually navigate away from the test case by switching to next or previous test case